mikbolshakov/Bank-book/README.md

 To track state changes

 npm i redux-thunk
-The easiest way to work with async actions (без redux saga)
+The easiest way to work with async actions (without redux saga)

 jsonplaceholder - fake api service to which we send the request